jbossdemocentral/brms-fuse-integration-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v2.5 JBoss Fuse 6.2, also passing in parameter to process
+- v2.5 JBoss BPM Suite 6.1 with JBoss Fuse 6.2 and demo installed, now passing in data to process.

 - v2.4 JBoss BPM Suite 6.1 with JBoss Fuse Full 6.1.1 and demo installed.